 But we soldiered on with the hope that the camera would miraculously fix itself.
 We drove the two miles or so from I-95 in the required hour (ok, it wasn’t that bad), parked, and approached the ticket area.
 I pulled out the camera and… nothing.
-As a last (and only) resort, we bought an incredibly over-priced piece of junk disposable.
-As a result, as you can see, my normally bad-to-mediocre photography skills are rendered abysmal.
+As a last (and only) resort, we bought an incredibly over-priced piece of junk disposable camera.
+As a result, as you can see, my normally bad-to-mediocre photography skills were rendered abysmal.

 The Seaport – no one in the world calls it “The Museum of America and the Sea” – is HUGE.
 17 acres huge.
-I’m confident saying it’s the largest museum in Connecticut and certainly one of the largest in the country.
+I’m confident saying it’s the largest museum in Connecticut.
 It’s Williamsburg for the sea-faring set.
 And it’s great.
 It helps that the weather was perfect for our visit since roughly 60% of the place is outside.
 I’ll steal the educational portion of my report from their website:

 Um, EVERYTHING EVER COLLECTED ON EARTH EVER HAVING TO DO WITH MARITIME HISTORY?
 I shouted, loud enough for 30 people to hear.
-We’d already seen the museum store so we entered the museum proper and were confronted with several more stores.
+We’d already seen the museum store so we continued past and were confronted with several more stores.
 Hm, I thought, that’s not too exciting – even if the stores were “period” stores.
 We skipped them and then began hitting the “town.”